Lazarev-Cloud/meta-game-bot/README.md

-# Belgrade Game Bot Architecture
+# Meta Game Bot Architecture

 This Telegram bot implements a complex political strategy game set in Novi-Sad, Yugoslavia in 1999.
 The architecture follows a modular design with clear separation of concerns.